gbmhunter/blog/content/programming/virtual-machines-and-containers/docker/_index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
 categories: [ "Programming", "Virtual Machines And Containers" ]
 date: 2017-01-23
 draft: false
+lastmod: 2020-03-26
-tags: [ "Docker", "container", "sudo", "images", "containers", "deleting", "programming", "service" ]
+tags: [ "Docker", "container", "sudo", "images", "containers", "deleting", "programming", "service", "mount points" ]
-title: Docker
+title: "Docker"
-type: page
+type: "page"
 ---

-<h2>Overview</h2>
+## Overview

-<p>Docker is container software.
-It is commonly used as a lightweight alternative to a virtual machine.</p>
+Docker is container software.
+It is commonly used as a lightweight alternative to a virtual machine.

 {{< img src="docker-logo.png" width="300px" >}}

-<h2>Running Docker Without sudo</h2>
+## Running Docker Without sudo

 <p>By default, Docker has to be run with sudo commands otherwise you will experience errors such as:</p>